oldkingcone/Albert/README.md

   This tool will also make an attempt to retrieve the Geo Location data for a specified IP address.
 And to top it all off, this program will attempt to enumerate SMTP username's and password's, leveraging the power of SecLists.
 Or your own custom password/user name lists, this project is designed to grow and be fully extensible.

+  __This application in future versions will no longer support SQLite.__

   All username/password lists are stored here: [data](https://github.com/oldkingcone/Albert/tree/master/data).
 The functions that leverage the wordlists within this directory are:

   - [pw_list](https://github.com/oldkingcone/Albert/blob/418dffe85eecd06c4a75b589792fc7d1055df561/Albert.py#L37)